ACM-VIT/Cryptic-Hunt-22/Hard/SmallWiener/README.md

 print(f"Decrypted secret text is: {pt}")
 ```

-6. You get the output as `Decrypted plain text is: h4R5H4v1n45H`
+6. You get the output as `Decrypted secret text is: h4R5H4v1n45H`

 ## Hints: